project-gemmi/gemmi/docs/hkl.rst

   >>> grid
   <gemmi.ReciprocalComplexGrid(54, 6, 18)>

-If we'd ever need data from a single column put on a grid, we can use analogical function:
+If we'd ever need to put data from a single column on a grid, we can use analogical function:

 .. doctest::